janneskruse/masterthesis_genai_spatialplan/README.md

 python ./code/data_acquisition/slurm/landsat_to_xarray.py
 ```
 4. Run the planetscope_to_xarray notebook
+5. Download the Corine Landcover dataset from https://land.copernicus.eu/en/products/corine-land-cover/clc2018 and save it to the [data/corine](./data/corine) folder.
+Unfortunately, this dataset cannot be downloaded automatically due to the required user agreement, so you have to do this step manually.
+You will have to create an account at EU Copernicus and agree to the terms of use.
+After downloading, unzip the dataset and rename it to `Corine_Landcover_<year>` (rename the folder with DATA, Legend etc. - not the .tif file).
-5. Lastly, use the combine_datasets notebook to combine all datasets to the final model input dataset.
+6. Lastly, use the combine_datasets notebook to combine all datasets to the final model input dataset.

 ## Model